This quick article will explain some of the common questions regarding blocking statistics and blocking flow view.

 - Blocks are often done in the data path.
 Most of the time, using an IP address.

-- You will see a lot of these on your WAN interface (Gold)
+- You will see a lot of these on your WAN interface (Gold and Purple)

-- The block can be from any of your rules when you specify default block mode, as well as from active block.
+- The block can be from any of your rules when you specify default block mode, as well as from active blocks.

 - Examples above: